cburgdorf/grunt-html-snapshot/README.md

                 //if you would rather not keep the script tags in the html snapshots
                 //set `removeScripts` to true.
 It's false by default
                 removeScripts: true,
+                //set `removeLinkTags` to true.
+It's false by default
+                removeLinkTags: true,
+                //set `removeMetaTags` to true.
+It's false by default
+                removeMetaTags: true,
+                //Replace arbitrary parts of the html
+                replaceStrings:[
+                    {'this': 'will get replaced by this'},
+                    {'/old/path/': '/new/path'}
+                ],
                 // allow to add a custom attribute to the body
                 bodyAttr: 'data-prerendered',
                 //here goes the list of all urls that should be fetched